JoeyRussoniello/frosts/docs/api_reference/df_methods/basic_operations.md

 ---

-## .is_empty():boolean
+### .is_empty():boolean

 Returns **true** if the DataFrame has no values, and **false** if there is a single `fr.Row` present in the dataframe.

+✅ **Use When**

+- You've performed a filtering operation on a dataset, and need to check if the DataFrame has any matches before aggregation
-Especially useful after filtering or before exporting a DataFrame to ensure that it is has values before continuing with data processing/aggregation.
+- You're about to export a DataFrame and want to ensure that it is has values before continuing.

 ---

-## .has_column(columnName:string):boolean
+### .has_column(columnName:string):boolean

 **Checks whether `columnName` exists in the DataFrame.
-Useful for conditional logic before perfoming operaitons on columns.
+Useful for conditional logic, especially when receiving dynamic inputs from PowerAutomate.

 ```ts
 let df = new fr.DataFrame([